ghc-proposals/ghc-proposals/proposals/0000-permutation-import-syntax.md

 ## Proposed Change Specification

-The [explicit level imports](https://github.com/ghc-proposals/ghc-proposals/pull/682) is at the moment the latest proposal amending the import syntax.
+The [explicit level imports](https://github.com/ghc-proposals/ghc-proposals/pull/682) is at the moment the latest accepted proposal amending the import syntax.
 The import statement rule looks like

 ```